gapacurar/AIFacade/docs/developer_guide.md

 ##### /Register

-This route handles the registration and inserting in the database new users.
+This route handles the registration and inserts new users into the database.
 We have 2 methods for this route: POST, GET.

 - GET: Renders the registration form.
 - POST: Processes registration data, checks for existing users, creates a new user, commits to the database, logs in the new user, and redirects to the chat home page.

-We use **Flash** messages to indicate to the user wether the account has been created successfully if the user already exists in the db or if something went wrong.
+We use **Flash** messages to indicate to the user whether the account has been created successfully, if the user already exists in the database, or if something went wrong.
-The "something went wrong." indicates that there was an error when tried to add the user into the database.
-In such case, to add a new layer of keeping a safe database, we introduced a try block and if there was an error when trying to commit to database, we rollback the session.
+The "something went wrong" indicates that there was an error when trying to add the user to the database.
+In such a case, to add a new layer of keeping a safe database, we introduced a try block, and if there was an error when trying to commit to the database, we rolled back the session.

 ```python
 @bp.route("/register", methods=['GET', 'POST'])